Kariss83/verbose-broccoli/README.md

 - [ ] Web app design on non mobile browser
 - [ ] Backing up security for file upload with NginX
 - [ ] Add contact info on About and Legal Pages
+- [ ] Add a nice favicon
-- [ ] Refactor Barcode views to shorten them
+- [ ] Add a Button to allow camera flip for mobile users

 ---